bozekry/LanguageIdentifier-App/README.md

 <p style="font-size: 20px;">The project is deployed using Streamlit, a Python library that allows you to create interactive web apps.
 Users can input text and the model will predict the language of the text.
 The web app is easy to use and provides a user-friendly interface for language identification.</p>
 <h1 style="font-size: 36px;">Usage</h1>

-<p style="font-size: 20px;">To use the language identifier, you can download pkl file and python file then write in your terminal (streamlit run LanguageIdentifier.py) in your local machine and provide a text file as input.
-The script will output the predicted language for the text.</p>
+<p style="font-size: 20px;">To use the language identifier, you can press here:https://bozekry-languageidentifier-app-languageidentifier-x48kzw.streamlit.app/</p>

 <h1 style="font-size: 36px;">Conclusion</h1>